Having proper Methylation means that your body has the ability to detoxify itself

 - For regulating the immune system

 - For glutathione production.
-This is the body’s main detoxification enzyme that is responsible for removing various toxins and heavy metals, including mercury, lead, cadmium, arsenic, nickel, tin, and aluminum.
+This is the body’s main detoxification enzyme that is responsible for removing various toxins and heavy metals, including mercury, lead, cadmium, arsenic, nickel, tin, and aluminum from the body.

 - Regulating inflammation by controlling homocysteine levels.
-People who are not methylating properly will have very high homocysteine levels putting them at higher risk for cardiovascular problems.
+People who are not methylating properly will have very high homocysteine levels putting them at higher risk for heart attacks or other cardiovascular problems.

-- Having properly functioning tumor suppressor genes (the switches that turn cancer on or off).
-These can be deactivated when there is an unaddressed methylation issue.
+- Having properly functioning tumor suppressor genes.
+These are the switches that turn cancer genes off and can be deactivated when there is an unaddressed methylation issue.

 The MTHFR gene provides instructions for making an enzyme called methylenetetrahydrofolate reductase.
 This enzyme plays a role in processing amino acids and is important component in a chemical reaction that involves vitamin B9 (folate).
 Specifically, this enzyme converts 5,10-methylenetetrahydrofolate into a molecule called 5-methyltetrahydrofolate.
 This reaction is a required step in a process that converts homocysteine (an amino acid) into another amino acid called methionine.
 Methionine is used by your body to make proteins, utilize antioxidants, and to assist your liver in processing fats.

-Having adequate folate levels is important for many bodily functions including the repair of DNA, detoxification, improving mood, controlling homocysteine levels, and keeping inflammation in check.
 Folate is the natural form of vitamin B9 and is found in fruits, asparagus, leafy greens, beef liver, and whole grains.
-Folic acid is its synthetic counterpart and is used to manufacture lower-quality vitamin supplements and is also being added into processed foods with the intention of preventing nutritional deficiencies.
+Folic acid is its synthetic counterpart and is used by manufacturers to make lower-quality vitamin supplements and is also being added into processed foods with the mistaken intention of preventing nutritional deficiencies.